Nomadland director Chloe Zhao feted and slammed on Chinese social media

 China's state broadcaster CCTV and People's Daily newspaper celebrated Zhao as a "Chinese director", while the state-affiliated tabloid The Global Times called her "the pride of China".

-Crouching Tiger, Hidden Dragon actress Zhang Ziyi was one of the first, addressing her post to the director's Chinese name: "Congratulations, Zhao Ting!
+Crouching Tiger, Hidden Dragon (2000) actress Zhang Ziyi was one of the first, with her post using the director's Chinese name: "Congratulations, Zhao Ting.
 Look forward to the Oscar."

 Zhao's stepmother, Song Dandan, a beloved veteran actress in China, wrote an emotional post: "She has become a legend in the family... and will inspire countless Chinese children."

-In an article in Filmmaker Magazine in 2013, a quote was deleted: "It goes back to when I was a teenager in China, being in a place where there are lies everywhere."
+In a 2013 article in Filmmaker Magazine, an American publication, a quote - "It goes back to when I was a teenager in China, being in a place where there are lies everywhere" - was deleted.

-Another quote on Australian news portal news.com.au in 2020, with her saying "The US is now my country", was also removed.
+Another quote on Australian news portal news.com.au last year, with her saying "the US is now my country" was also removed.

-Both deleted segments, which have stirred up nationalist sentiment online, can still be found in archived versions of the stories and have been quoted by other media outlets.
+Both deleted segments, which have stirred up nationalist sentiment online, are still in archived versions of the stories and have been quoted by other media outlets.

-Nomadland has been cleared for a theatrical release in China on April 23 and Zhao recorded a video in Chinese to promote it in the wake of her win.
+Nomadland has been cleared for a theatrical release in China on April 23 and Zhao recorded a video in Mandarin to promote it in the wake of her win.

 "This film was made possible by the passion, hard work and even the life stories of many people," she said in the clip.
 "I hope that through their stories, you'll go looking for a life that is your own, and become the writer of your own life's story."